hantman-lab/animal-soup/docs/source/user_guide.rst

 Trials in a given session can then be added to the dataframe in a multitude of ways.

 .. note::
-    For each trial, there should be a front and side video that will get concatenated together for you during inference and for visualizations.
+    For each trial, there should be a front and side video that will get concatenated together for you on the fly during inference and for visualizations.

 1.)
 Add all sessions for a given animal: